CP23A:

 Organochlorine Pesticides (OCPs) and Total Mercury in Stranded Harbor Seal (Phoca vitulina) Pups from the Northeast Atlantic (647385)

-Raul Flamenco, United States; California State Polytechnic University Pomona, Biological Sciences, Pomona, CA, United States, Penny Vlahos, University of Connecticut, Marine Sciences, Groton, United States, Zofia Baumann, University of Connecticut, Groton, CT, United States and Tracy Romano, Mystic Aquarium, Mystic, CT, United States
+Raul Flamenco, United States; California State Polytechnic University Pomona, Biological Sciences, Pomona, CA, United States, Penny Vlahos, University of Connecticut, Marine Sciences, Groton, CT, United States, Zofia Baumann, University of Connecticut, Groton, CT, United States and Tracy Romano, Mystic Aquarium, Mystic, CT, United States

 Evaluation of potential biomarkers in natural populations of Crassostrea virginica from the Gulf of Mexico exposed to aliphatic and aromatic polycyclic hydrocarbons.
 (658097)